 The Exotic Adventures

 Want to feel like a world traveler without leaving your kitchen?
-Chinese Five Spice Powder combines Szechuan peppercorns, star anise, cassia, fennel, and clove into something that tastes like warm, licorice-kind magic with complex, cool, peppery notes.
-One whiff and you’re transported to a bustling Beijing food market.
+Chinese Five Spice Powder blends Szechuan peppercorns, star anise, cassia, fennel, and clove to create warm, licorice-magic flavors with cool, peppery notes.
+One whiff whisks you straight to a bustling Beijing market.

 Garam masala is India’s gift to quick cooking—it’s perfect for adding maximum flavor in minimum time.
 Swirl it into yogurt with mango chutney for an instant dipping sauce that’ll blow your mind.

-Jerk spices from Jamaica pack salt, cayenne, cumin, smoked paprika, cinnamon, garlic powder, onion powder, and thyme into complex, zesty, slightly sweet explosions of flavor.
+Jerk spices from Jamaica mix salt, cayenne, cumin, smoked paprika, cinnamon, garlic powder, onion powder, and thyme.
+The result is a complex, zesty, slightly sweet explosion of flavor.
 Your grill will never be the same.

 Insider Secrets: How to Cook Like a Spice Master